1talent/step_by_step_frb/README.md

 # Step by Step with frb

-## 1.Initializing Rust
+## 1.Initialize Rust

-* Run this when starting a new project only: create src_rust folder & run `cargo init` command.
+Run this when starting a new project only.
+Otherwise, skip to step 2.

+Create `src_rust` folder & run `cargo init` command.

 ## 2. Install Cargo Tools